Rochdale care workers strike over wage cuts

 The union Unison said the trust's new firm Future Directions had broken contract transfer laws.

-Unison has lodged 100 employment tribunal cases against Future Directions, alleging staff were effectively "unfairly dismissed" after original contracts were replaced with new terms and conditions that slashed basic pay rates and also reduced sick pay and unsociable hours allowances.'Constantly in red'
+Unison has lodged 100 employment tribunal cases against Future Directions, alleging staff were effectively "unfairly dismissed" after original contracts were replaced with new terms and conditions that slashed basic pay rates and also reduced sick pay and unsociable hours allowances.

 The firm was awarded the reduced-rate contract by Rochdale Council after MacIntyre Care said it was unable to carry on providing the service without "service quality cuts and significant cost reductions".